ripa1002/PasswordGeneratorLab/documentation/testing-document.md

 - Hashing long input 1 million times took 26.944 seconds with MD5 and 29.467 seconds with SHA-1.

 We see that with short input MD5 is about 5.7 % slower than SHA-1 and with long input MD5 is about 8.6 % faster than SHA-1.

+Library implementations are about 10 times faster in the case of short input string and little less than 3 faster in the case of long input string.